ramcarreno/formality-eval/README.md

 ## Running the package
 Before directly running the package with `python -m formality_eval`, the following command line arguments may be added:

 - `model`:  This is a **required** argument.
-It can be any of `rule-based`, `embeddings` or the checkpoint name of a HuggingFace pretrained model of the AutoModelForSequenceClassification class.
+It can be any of `rule-based` (naive linguistic baseline), `embeddings` (a simple classifier based on FastText's embeddings) or the checkpoint name of a HuggingFace pretrained model of the AutoModelForSequenceClassification class.
 - `dataset`: A HuggingFace formality dataset.
 By default it is set to _osyvokon/pavlick-formality-scores_.
 However, given how diversely structured datasets can be, it is suggested that any other used is processed accordingly in the _dataset.py_ module as well.